brannerchinese/glob_expansion/design.md

         candidate = []

 1. For each item in candidate list, compare `target[item+1]` against the second element of the search string.
 Prune candidate list accordingly.
-1. Continue until search string is exhausted or candidate list is empty.
+1. Continue until search string is exhausted (success) or candidate list is empty (failure).
 1. Problem: each optional-content item still creates multiple lists that have to be handled.
 Should this be done as sublists within `candidate` or should separate `candidate` objects be instantiated and treated in parallel?

 [end]